-As of the end of fiscal year 2019, the Town's governmental funds reported combined ending fund balances of \$1,580,267, an increase of \$395,649 in comparison with the prior year.
-This increase was largely the result of an increase in intergovernmental revenues and property tax revenues.
+As of the end of fiscal year 2020, the Town's governmental funds reported combined ending fund balances of \$1,593,944, an increase of \$13,677 in comparison with the prior year.
+This increase was largely the result of an increase in intergovernmental revenues for COVID-19 relief and property tax revenues offset by increased expenditures for expansion project and COVID-19 related costs.
 Components of fund balance are comprised of nonspendable, restricted, committed, assigned, and unassigned.
 The components of committed, assigned and unassigned are considered spendable unrestricted fund balance.
-The total spendable unrestricted fund balance of governmental funds in fiscal year 2019 was \$745,706 compared to \$594,625 for fiscal year 2018, an increase of \$151,081 for all governmental funds.
-The main cause of this increase in spendable unrestricted fund balance was effective budgeting for services provided primarily from general revenues sources.
+The total spendable unrestricted fund balance of governmental funds in fiscal year 2020 was \$684,968 compared to \$745,706 for fiscal year 2019, a decrease of \$60,738 for all governmental funds.
+The main cause of this decrease in spendable unrestricted fund balance was a decrease in user charges for services and general revenue sources during the COVID-19 shutdown period.